MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 vim students-list.txt
 ```
 * type ```i``` ( From command mode to insert mode type)
-* copy and paste the follwing texts to draft.txt:
+* copy and paste the follwing texts to students-list.txt:
 ```
 student-A    aeb98
 student-B    hc738